plausible/website/_drafts/google-analytics-and-privacy.md

 - Alexander Nix, Former CEO of Cambridge Analytica

-If you have 10 minutes, I'd recommend watching Alexander Nix himself [explain how they use personal targeting](https://www.youtube.com/watch?v=n8Dd5aVXLCc) to push propaganda and suppress independent thought.
+If you have 10 minutes, I'd recommend watching Alexander Nix himself [explain how they use personal targeting](https://www.youtube.com/watch?v=n8Dd5aVXLCc) to push propaganda, undermine democracy, and suppress independent thought.
 If you have 2 hours, I'd recommend watching [The Great Hack](https://www.thegreathack.com/).
 Orwellian stuff.

- > I made Steve Bannon’s psychological warfare tool

-- Christopher Wylie, Cambridge Analytica Whistleblower

 ### What does Google Analytics have to do with this?